divideprojects/Alita_Robot/README.md

 - [ ] Add Logging of groups and channels
 - [ ] Add warnings
 - [ ] Add connections
+- [x] Fix Docker Configuration
-- [ ] Fix Docker Configuration
+- [ ] Fix existing errors, deepsource and codacy

 ## Contributing to the project

 - You must sign off on your commit.
 - You must sign the commit via GPG Key.
 - Make sure your PR works and doesn't break anything!

 ## Special Thanks to:
 - [AmanoTeam](https://github.com/AmanoTeam/) for [EduuRobot](https://github.com/AmanoTeam/EduuRobot/tree/rewrite) as that helped me make the language menu with the 4 langauges provided and some basic plugins too!